Table of Contents

 Plum also automates the investment process with it’s splitter tool, meaning you don’t have to constantly remember to make manual deposits, as the app does this automatically based on your preferences.
 It’s simple to open an account and you can start investing from just £1.

-With all of this to consider, you might find it useful to use a comparison site to weigh up all your options.
+With all of this to consider, you might find it useful to use a comparison site to compare Lloyds to other providers and weigh up all your options.
 For some extra support, you could always seek advice from an independent financial advisor.
 Financial advisors can offer impartial advice to help you pick the right platform and investment strategy for you, however bear in mind, this will also come at a price.

-Can I have more than one Stocks and Shares ISA?
+Can I have more than one Lloyds Stocks and Shares ISA?

-You can, however, open a new Stocks and Shares ISA with a different provider when the new tax year begins, after April 6th.
+You can, however, open a new Stocks and Shares ISA with a different provider to Lloyds, when the new tax year begins, after April 6th.

 It is worth noting that if you decide to do this, you can only contribute to your new ISA account within that tax year, and not any existing ones.

-Can you transfer Stocks and Shares ISA to another provider?
+Can you transfer Lloyds Stocks and Shares ISA to another provider?

 First, do your research to find the best Stocks and Shares ISA for you.
 A different ISA provider could offer lower fees and dealing commissions, or you might prefer the investment funds available, so make sure to shop around 🛍

-When looking to transfer, check your current provider’s policy on exit fees, as they could charge a sizable fee per transferred stock.
+When looking to transfer your Lloyds Stocks and Shares ISA, make sure to check their policy on exit fees, as they could charge a sizeable fee per transferred stock.
 However, this might not be an issue if you’re prepared to haggle, as many ISA providers offer to pay these charges for you as an incentive to switch 🤑

-Next, decide if you want to complete the switch as a cash, or in specie transfer.
+Next, decide if you want to complete your Lloyds Stocks and Shares ISA switch as a cash, or in specie transfer.